BradhamLab/icat/README.md

 ## Installation

-ICAT can be installed using `pip` and can be installed using the following command:
+ICAT can be installed on linux machines using `pip` with the following command:

 `pip install icat-sc`

+## Pre-print
+To learn more about the algorithm, and how it compares to other methods, see our pre-print on [BioArxiv](https://www.biorxiv.org/content/10.1101/2022.05.26.493603v2)

 ## How to use